Fire Service Collaboration

 -

 Yes.
-The measures will appear on the April 22, 2025 ballot.
-GFR and OVFR voters must approve a merger as the first step in creating the new organization.
+The measures appeared on the April 22, 2025, ballot.
+GFR and OVFR voters approved the merger between CPFR, GFR, and OVFR as the first step in creating the new organization.

 -

-Why do only Graham and Orting Valley community members vote on the merger?
+Why did only Graham and Orting Valley community members vote on the merger?

 -